sohamray1990/html-and-css/Section 3 - HTML/Notes.md

 <name type="first" nickname="false"> Soham </name>

 Here, "type" is an attribute.
-Syntax - attributeName = attributeValue.
+Syntax - attributeName="attributeValue"
 The above entire BLOCK with the Tags, Attributes and it's Contents is called an Element.

 ---